 Education represents a mandatory strategy in the prevention of overwhelming postsplenectomy infection (OPSI).
-Asplenic patients should be encouraged to wear a Medi-Alert (Pinellas Park, Fla/Henderson, Nev) bracelet and carry a wallet card explaining their lack of a spleen.
+Asplenic patients should be encouraged to wear a medical alert bracelet and carry a wallet card explaining their lack of a spleen.
 Patients should also be aware of the need to notify their physician in the event of an acute febrile illness, especially if it is associated with rigors or systemic symptoms.

 For patient education information, see the Infections Center, as well as Mononucleosis (Mono).

-The most common history in patients with splenomegaly is mild, but vague, abdominal pain.
-Pain may be referred to the left shoulder.
+The most common complaint in patients with splenomegaly is mild, vague, abdominal discomfort.
+Patients may also experience pain,which may be referred to the left shoulder.
 Increased abdominal girth is less common.
 Early satiety from gastric displacement occurs with massive splenomegaly.
 Associated symptoms or signs are typically related to the underlying disorder and may include the following: